pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

     odgi depth -i chr8.pan.og -w 100000:5000:100000000 > chr8.pan.high_depth.bed

-The ``chr8.pan.high_depth.bed`` file reports the regions where the node depth is between 5000 and 100000000.
+The ``chr8.pan.high_depth.bed`` file reports the regions where the node depth is between 5000X and 100000000X.
 Regions closer to 100000 bp have been merged into a single region.
 The file is in ``BED`` format.

-Too short regions can lead to clean graphs that are too fragmented.
-To avoid this, filter out all regions shorter than or equal to 10000 bps, merging the adjacent ranges.
+Too short regions can lead to cleaned graphs that are too fragmented.
+To avoid this, filter out all regions shorter than or equal to 10000 bps, merging the adjacent ranges:

 .. code-block:: bash